St Augustine's Church, Ramsgate: Festivals and holy days

 Each year St Augustine's hosts two festival weeks: St Augustine Week and Pugin Week to celebrate these two central figures.
 St Augustine Week is in late May, around St Augustine's Day on 26/27 May.
 Pugin Week is held around the day of Pugin's death on 14 September.

 Education, Research, and Visitor Centre

-In 2017 a new Education, Research, and Visitor Centre will open in the buildings on the site.
-It will educate people about St Augustine and Augustus Pugin, and their internationally important legacies.
+In 2017 a new Education, Research, and Visitor Centre opened in the buildings on the site.
+It educates people about St Augustine and Augustus Pugin and their legacies.

-Funding has been secured through many donations from private individuals and charitable trusts.
-The Heritage Lottery Fund has given most of the funding, and is supporting the development of the project.
+Funding was secured through many donations from private individuals and charitable trusts.
+The Heritage Lottery Fund gave most of the funding, and is supporting the development of the project.